IDT-ITI/SD-MVSum/README.md

 ## B. SD-MVSum method and models

-This section provides details about the training and evaluation of the developed SD-MVSum method, and access to pretrained models of SD-MVSum on the S-MrHiSum and S-VideoXum datasets.
+This section provides details about the training and evaluation of the developed SD-MVSum method, and access to pretrained models of SD-MVSum on the SM-MrHiSum and SM-VideoXum datasets.

 ### Installation